ws0610/test/README.md

 ```

 ### Configure Your API Key
-Create an `env.yaml` file that contains your OpenAI API key and the model you want to use.
+Create an `env.yaml` file that contains your OpenAI API key and the [policy model](https://docs.nvidia.com/nemo/gym/latest/about/concepts/key-terminology.html#term-Policy-Model) you want to use.
 Replace `your-openai-api-key` with your actual key.
 This file helps keep your secrets out of version control while still making them available to NeMo Gym.

 ```bash
 echo "policy_base_url: https://api.openai.com/v1